vinhweb/vinhweb/README.md

 * 🌍  I'm based in Viet Nam
 * 🖥️  See my portfolio at [profile.vinhweb.com](https://profile.vinhweb.com/)
 * ✉️  You can contact me at [vinhnguyenhubt@gmail.com](mailto:vinhnguyenhubt@gmail.com)
-* 🧠  I'm learning deeply about Laravel, Nodejs
-* 🤝  I'm open to collaborating on interesting projects

 ### Skills